Housing

 The program provides information for older adults and families to become better educated about available housing resources and funding that may be utilized to improve their housing quality (grants, loans, weatherization and refinancing programs).

-Minor home repair does not include replacing roofs or installing new heating and air systems.
-Home modifications can include widening doorways, installing grab bars or building wheelchair ramps but funds are limited per household and may not be able to cover all of the work needed.
-All repairs must fall under the threshold of funding allowed per year and services cannot be repeated within a three year period.
-Services are performed by local volunteers willing to donate their time and skills and some work may have a longer waiting list than others.
+Minor home repair does not include roof repair/replacement, installing new heating and air systems, home renovations/remodeling or mold/lead removal.
+Home improvement funds are limited per household and may not be able to cover all of the work needed.
+All repairs must fall under the threshold of funding allowed per year and services cannot be repeated within a three-year period.
+Construction of wheelchair ramps are performed by local volunteers willing to donate their time and skills, some projects may have a longer waiting list than others.

 For More information or